 Participants and undergraduate mentors meet approximately 4-5 times throughout the course of the academic year to visit project sponsors and complete their project.
 Students are asked to commit to at least 30 hours of participation.

 There is no charge for this program, however students are expected to provide their own transportation to and from the WPI campus.

 We are looking for a creative, innovative group of young women who want to explore engineering and make a difference while they are doing it.
 Prior knowledge of engineering is not required.

 Registration for the Reaching High program is now closed.
-Please check back in late fall for more information.
+Please check back for additional dates in the future.